lbain/rails-girls-next/ruby_atm/readme.md

 * What is the most future-proof solution?
 Why?

 ## Step 3

+### Git
+Switch driver and observer and move back to the driver's computer.

+Update your code by running `git pull origin master` from within your `atm-problem` directory.
+You should now have everything that was done in step 2.

+From now on we won't walk you through the git changes for each step.
+But you should continue to add and commit your changes, push those changes to the git repo, and pull them down on the other computer for every step.

+## Problem
 Imagine your ATM now holds $5 and $10.
 People want as few notes as possible.

 #### Examples